Ikea (song)

 "Ikea" is a song by Congolese singer-songwriter Koffi Olomidé, featured on his sixteenth solo studio album, Bord Ezanga Kombo, released in 2008.
-Performed in Lingala with additional passages in French and Kikongo, the track is rooted in Congolese rumba.
-Written by Koffi, "Ikea" is primarily performed by Cindy Le Coeur, Koffi, and his band, Quartier Latin International.
-The song narrates the turmoil of a young woman who suffers heartbreak and betrayal at the hands of her fiancé.
-Upon release, "Ikea" received a mixed commercial reception.
+Performed chiefly in Lingala with additional passages in French and Kikongo, it is a Congolese rumba love ballad written by Koffi and primarily performed by him alongside Cindy Le Coeur and Quartier Latin International.
+The song narrates the emotional distress of a young woman who suffers heartbreak and betrayal at the hands of her fiancé.
+After release, "Ikea" received a mixed commercial reception.
 Alongside several other tracks from Bord Ezanga Kombo, the song was temporarily banned on 23 January 2009 by the National Commission for the Censorship of Songs and Performances (CNCCS) due to alleged obscenities in the lyrics and accompanying music videos.
 The censorship was officially lifted a month later, on 23 February 2009.

 Background and production

 In 2007, Koffi encountered gospel soprano singer Cindy Le Coeur, then a member of the Waasa Group (groupe Waasa), at Studio N'diaye in Gombe, Kinshasa.
 At the time, Koffi was seeking a female vocalist for his song "Lily Kaniki".
 Impressed by her vocal talent, he invited her to join his band, Quartier Latin International, appointing her as artistic director.
 She would go on to play a significant role in the production of several projects, including the album Bord Ezanga Kombo.
 It was during this collaboration that Koffi gave her the stage name "Cindy Le Coeur", meaning "Cindy the Heart".

 "Ikea" was written by Koffi and released in 2008 as part of Bord Ezanga Kombo, his sixteenth solo studio album, through Diego Music.